 We continue to believe there is an underserved mortgage market for borrowers with strong credit who may not meet the qualified mortgage (QM) guidelines set out by the Consumer Financial Protection Bureau.
 During the fourth quarter of 2021, we originated \$382.1 million in NonQM loans and were on pace to exceed our fourth quarter 2021 NonQM originations during the first quarter of 2022, prior to the recent dislocation in NonQM pricing as a result of widening credit spreads.
-As described above, as a result of the market dislocation we have further backed off NonQM production during the second quarter of 2022 with NonQM originations decreasing to \$80.2 million from \$314.3 million during the first quarter of 2022, and down from \$100.6 million during the second quarter of 2021.
-During the second quarter of 2022, NonQM originations represented 63% of our total originations, which was a decrease over the first quarter of 2022 which represented 65% of our total originations but up from only 16% of our total originations during the second quarter of 2021.
+Correspondingly, during the first quarter of 2022, NonQM originations decreased to \$314.3 million from \$382.1 million during the fourth quarter, but up from \$14.7 million during the first quarter of 2021.
+During the first quarter of 2022, NonQM originations represented 65% of our total originations, which was an increase over the fourth quarter of 2021 which represented 50% of our total originations and only 2% of our total originations during the first quarter of 2021.

-In the second quarter of 2022, our NonQM originations had a weighted average Fair Isaac Company credit score (FICO) of 735 and a weighted average LTV ratio of 67%.
+In the first quarter of 2022, our NonQM originations had a weighted average Fair Isaac Company credit score (FICO) of 740 and a weighted average LTV ratio of 66%.
 For the year ended December 31, 2021, our NonQM originations had a weighted average FICO of 747 and a weighted average LTV of 65%.